Tuesday May 10, 2022

 Skills Needed to be a Good Cannabis Trimmer

 Even though trimming is considered an entry-level position, it could lead to improved prospects down the road, such as a cultivator, or grow master roles, making it a great fit for people interested in working with the plant in a quite literal way.
-And for those looking for work in an industry that is holding steady in a very uncertain environment, cannabis could be a great fit.
+For those looking for work in an industry that is growing by leaps and bounds, cannabis could be a great fit.

 What are your thoughts on cannabis trimmer roles in the cannabis industry?
 Share your thoughts in the comments below!